Related publications

 Specialist bereavement organisations such as Cruse and Cruse Scotland can offer advice, counselling and the details of local bereavement groups.
 You could also talk to your GP.
 Our guide Coping with bereavement can help you to look after yourself.

-You can continue getting a carers' benefit for up to eight weeks after a death.
+You can keep getting a carers' benefit for up to eight weeks after a death.

 Caring may have been a big part of your life and it can take time to adjust.
 You may find yourself with lots of time on your hands but feel unsure what to do with it.
 Some people feel unwell for a while as exhaustion catches up with them and you may need a rest.
 You can still get support from carers’ organisations even if your caring role has come to an end.

-When you’re ready, you might want to start connecting with other people again and readjusting to not being a carer.
+When you’re ready, you might want to start connecting with other people and adjusting to not being a carer.
 Our guide If you’re feeling lonely has suggestions for ways to meet people and things you could try, such as taking up a new hobby.

 You may have built up expert knowledge during your time as a carer and want to continue using your skills and experience.
 If you’re interested in volunteering, you can: